Item Number: FP536

 Storage and Preservation

-After harvesting this garlic in early to midsummer, allow the green tops to dry out fully and turn papery brown to ensure proper curing.
-Hang the hardneck bulbs in a well-ventilated, cool, and dry location to cure thoroughly—this process is essential to lock in it’s intense heat and rich, spicy flavor.
-Once cured, it stores well for several months, making it a popular choice for both raw and roasted applications.
+Once harvested in early to midsummer, allow the green stalks to dry completely and turn papery brown to ensure proper curing.
+Hang bulbs in a cool, dry, and well-ventilated location.
+This process preserves the garlic’s intense flavor and aroma, making it suitable for long-term culinary use.

 Best Practices for Drying and Freezing